statguy/Parallel-R-SSH/README.md

 Independent parallel task execution with R on a HPC
 ===================================================

-Runs independent parallel R sessions by executing remote script in a high performance cluster via SSH.
+Runs independent parallel R sessions by executing a remote script in a high performance cluster via SSH.
 The script is currently configured for the [Ukko](http://www.cs.helsinki.fi/en/compfac/high-performance-cluster-ukko) cluster.